Police make human trafficking arrests over 39 U.K. truck deaths

 Bodies of 39 people found inside English truck containerOct.
 23, 201901:02

-A 25-year-old truck driver from Northern Ireland was arrested on Wednesday and remains in police custody.
+The latest arrests come after a 25-year-old man from Northern Ireland, who police say was driving the truck, was arrested Wednesday on suspicion of murder after the bodies were discovered.
+He remains in custody.

-The trailer had arrived at the docks in Essex, southern England, having traveled from Zeebrugge in Belgium, and the bodies were found in the town of Grays east of London more than an hour later, at 1:40 a.m. on Wednesday, officials said.
+The trailer he was allegedly driving had arrived at the docks in Essex, southern England, having traveled from Zeebrugge in Belgium.
+The bodies were found in the town of Grays, east of London, more than an hour later at 1:40 a.m.
+Wednesday, officials said.

-On Thursday authorities began the slow process of determining the cause of the deaths and identifying the bodies.
-At least 11 were taken to Broomfield Hospital in Chelmsford and the local coroner began postmortem examinations on Friday.
-Police warned that this process could be "lengthy."
+On Thursday, authorities began the slow process of determining the cause of the deaths and identifying the bodies.
+At least 11 were taken to Broomfield Hospital in Chelmsford, and the local coroner began postmortem examinations Friday.
+Police warned that the process could be "lengthy."

 "This is all being done in close liaison with HM Coroner and we continue to work to ensure that the dignity of victims and respect for their loved ones are at the forefront of our investigation," the police statement said.

-On Thursday, police identified the dead as Chinese nationals, and the story has gained huge coverage in China.
+Initially Thursday, police identified the dead as Chinese nationals, and the story gained intense coverage in China.

 "We read with heavy heart the reports about the death of 39 people in Essex, England," China's Embassy in London said in a statement to NBC News.